FILING YOUR PATENT APPLICATION

 Detailed Description of the Preferred Embodiment;

-at least one claim that defines the invention in formal, precise language; and
+Claims: At least one Claim that defines the invention in formal, precise language; and

 Abstract of the Disclosure.